-- 1. Retaining Walls.
+- Retaining Walls.
 SOD Allow HBC to determine appropriate guard rail height between 36" and 42".
 The International Residential Code (IRC) requires a 36" tall guard rail adjoining walkways that have a fall potential of 30" or more.
 However, many applicants request a 42" guard rail due to safety concerns and ergonomics (e.g. that a 42" rail is easier to grasp than a 36" guard rail).
 Language has been added to the code to identify that the guardrail shall be the minimum height per building code and a maximum height of 42", as determined by the Hillside Building Committee.
-Please reference page 32 of the draft ordinance regarding this amendment. - 2.
+Please reference page 36 of the "track change" draft ordinance and page 30 of the "clean" draft ordinance regarding this amendment. - 2.
 Driveway Disturbance Credit.
 SOD The disturbance credit for decorative driveways that service new homes and remodeled homes should be further researched to develop standards and credits for driveways that serve new homes and remodeled homes.
 The current code has different standards for driveways that serve new homes and driveways that serve remodeled homes.
 Decorative driveways that serve new homes receive a partial credit toward their disturbed area calculation.
 However, decorative driveways that serve remodeled homes do not count as disturbed area.
 There is concern that the current code encourages and allows for excessively large driveways on remodeled homes since the decorative drives do not count as disturbed area.

 The draft code language changes the amount of credit given for new driveways and addresses the concern in which the current code may encourage excessively large driveways associated with remodeled homes.
 For new homes, decorative driveways will receive partial disturbance credit provided the driveway is located within 18" from natural grade.
 For remodeled homes, existing driveways that are resurfaced or reconstructed with decorative materials receive 100% disturbance credit.
 Any new portions of the driveway that extend beyond the existing driveway layout will receive a partial disturbance credit (provided the new portion of driveway is located within 18" from natural grade to the code summarizing the disturbance credits.
-Please reference pages 28 - 30 of the draft ordinance regarding this amendment.
+Please reference pages 32 - 33 of the "track change" draft ordinance and page 27 - 28 of the "clean" draft ordinance regarding this amendment.

 - Lighting.
 SOD Evaluate only the hillside lighting standards to address Kelvin requirements, adding Lux as another light measurement, and extending holiday lighting to October 15th.
 The draft ordinance has been updated to reflect the three changes outlined in the SOD.
-Please reference pages 36, 38, and 40 of the draft ordinance regarding this amendment. - 4.
+Please reference pages 40 - 44 of the "track change" draft ordinance and pages 33 - 36 of the "clean" draft ordinance regarding this amendment. - 4.
 Hillside Assurance/Bond.
 SOD Update the code to ensure that the hillside bond will be of a sufficient amount to restore the hillside on an abandoned or unfinished project back to undisturbed condition.
 The Commission shall explore different ways to establish a realistic and enforceable amount of assurance.
 Planning Commission should also establish thresholds for when the assurance should be called to mitigate impacts including storm water, safety, visual, boulders, etc. to existing properties.
 Identify a landscape assurance solution.